jeffpar/pcjs.v1/_posts/2017-07-21-retroreview-speedup.md

 	SPEEDUP   COM        128  07-21-17

 You'll notice that BASIC created a 128-byte file, even though it wrote only 37 bytes.
-This is an artifact of PC-DOS 1.00 and BASIC Version D1.00, which were limited to File Control Block (FCB) DOS functions that operated on files using 128-byte "records".
+This is an artifact of PC DOS 1.00 and BASIC Version D1.00, which were limited to File Control Block (FCB) DOS functions that operated on files using 128-byte "records".

-Alternatively, if we boot from "PC-DOS 2.00 (Disk 1)" and run BASIC Version D2.00, loading and running `SPEEDUP.BAS` will produce the following `SPEEDUP.COM`:
+Alternatively, if we boot from "PC DOS 2.00 (Disk 1)" and run BASIC Version D2.00, loading and running `SPEEDUP.BAS` will produce the following `SPEEDUP.COM`:

 	 Volume in drive A has no label